 Fred Allard was born on May 5th, 1968 when France was at its most volatile.
 His father was an architect and his mother, renowned for being a vivacious woman, played a huge role in ensuring that her son was no stranger to femininity and fashion.
 She created a nurturing environment for her family members that was tainted with allure.

 Allard fell head over heels in love with photography at a young age, a passion which went on to grow after his father’s death.
 With time, his hunger for creation led him to experiment with other forms of art, producing paintings inspired by Jean-Michel Basquiat who he later went on to pay homage to in his piece “Basquiat Dreams.”
-Allard’s paintings feature bold colors, graphic text, and colleges that use deconstructed images of models culled from high fashion magazines.
+Allard’s paintings feature bold colors, graphic text, and collages that use deconstructed images of models culled from high fashion magazines.
 This resulted in the birth of surreal, abstract, and high-impact scenes and it was from these influences that his first series was born.

 FRED ALLARD: BAGS IN THE MAKING